 Photo on the left is the 350 Chevy with Twin Disc marine gear in the SeaRay during construction. (not enough for the Bert)

 If the decision is based on money and fuel economy I think I'll have to take the single diesel.
 If money is your bottom line than a good RTO big block gassers are a dime-a-dozen and by far the most cost effective in any boat of this size.

-A single big block inboard gasser would be OK in the 25 Bertram, but fuel consumption could be high and cruise would be faster with the diesel, requiring more fuel be carried on board.
+A single big block inboard gasser would be OK in the 25 Bertram, maybe.
+Fuel consumption could be high and cruise would be faster with the diesel, requiring more fuel be carried on board.
 Other gas options that I believe could work (in-line) in the 25 Bertram hull based on my research include; twin V6 4.3 Chevy, twin I-4 3.0 Chevy.
-But the price of fuel is getting really high at the time of this article and diesel tops the list.
+But diesel tops the list.

 The single gas option actually creates a weight problem...it's too light!
 If your moving the engine to just aft of the COB than the engine needs to be heavy.
 Most V8 gasoline marine power packages weight in between 950- 1000lbs.
 Very light for a single mid-mounted engine in the 25 Bertram's hull.
 This would take a little though to keep the hull in trim.

 If your going to install a gasoline engine the one thing that you MUST do is design the boat's space, fuel tanks, etc around a diesel conversion at a later date (you know you may want to) The cost at the construction stage is basically zero vs a major investment later.
 You should always build based on BIG diesel and if a good deal comes along later the installation will be an easy drop in.
 Here's the list of must-do's to make the boat diesel friendly:

 1) Fuel tanks for diesels require a fitting for the return fuel from the engine.